The International Land Model Benchmarking Package

 - Documentation - installation and basic usage tutorials

 - Paper preprint which details the design and methodology employed in the ILAMB package

 - If you find the package or the ouput helpful in your research or development efforts, we kindly ask you to cite the following reference (DOI:10.18139/ILAMB.v002.00/1251621).

-We are pleased to announce version 2.2 of the ILAMB python package.
-Among many small bugfixes and enhancements, the new version contains the following new features:
+We are pleased to announce version 2.3 of the ILAMB python package.
+Among many bugfixes and improvements we highlight these major changes:

 This research was performed for the Reducing Uncertainties in Biogeochemical Interactions through Synthesis and Computation (RUBISCO) Scientific Focus Area, which is sponsored by the Regional and Global Climate Modeling (RGCM) Program in the Climate and Environmental Sciences Division (CESD) of the Biological and Environmental Research (BER) Program in the U.S. Department of Energy Office of Science.